OpenGraphLabs/opengraph-explorer/README.md

 ## 🔮 Future Roadmap

+- **Support for More Model Formats**: Expanding beyond current formats to include more complex model formats
 - **Datasets**: Support for on-chain datasets
 - **Spaces**: Interactive environments for model demonstration
 - **Community Features**: Comments, ratings, and collaboration tools